Here are some tips for navigating your new academic culture!

-- CFAR knows the best ways to study for classes at the university level--we're the experts!
+- CFAR knows the best ways to study for classes at the university level and we want to see you succeed in all facets of being a Wildcat!

 Your first year is more than grade 13